jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (b) is inconsistent with a judicial determination.
 (3) The chief executive of the Ministry of Justice must give notice of the cancellation to the person on whom the order was imposed and to the Director.
 (4) The cancellation takes effect when it is shown on the national register maintained under section 199.
-(5) When the Director receives notice of the cancellation, the Director must, if the defendant's driver licence was surrendered and forwarded to the Director and the defendant is otherwise eligible to hold a current driver licence, replace the photographic driver licence and send it by ordinary post to the defendant's address recorded on the national register maintained under section 199.
+(5) When the Director receives notice of the cancellation,— (a) in the case of the cancellation of a driver licence stop order relating to a physical driver licence, the Director must, if the defendant’s physical driver licence was surrendered and forwarded to the Director and the defendant is otherwise eligible to hold a current driver licence, replace the physical driver licence and send it by ordinary post to the defendant’s address recorded on the national register maintained under section 199; and
+  (b) in the case of the cancellation of a driver licence stop order relating to an electronic driver licence, the Director must follow the process prescribed by the regulations or rules to reverse the stop order.
-(6) The chief executive of the Ministry of Justice must pay the Director the prescribed fee for replacing the photographic driver licence in accordance with subsection (5).
+(6) The chief executive of the Ministry of Justice must pay the Director the prescribed fee for replacing the driver licence in accordance with subsection (5).

 ### 91H Termination of driver licence stop order if traffic fine paid or resolved
 (1) The chief executive of the Ministry of Justice must terminate a driver licence stop order if the defendant's obligation to pay the traffic fine is discharged by payment in full or remission in full or if the defendant's obligation is resolved.
 (2) The chief executive of the Ministry of Justice must give notice of the termination to the defendant and to the Director.
 (3) The termination takes effect when it is shown on the national register maintained under section 199.
-(4) When the Director receives notice of the termination, the Director must, if the defendant's driver licence was surrendered and forwarded to the Director and the defendant is otherwise eligible to hold a current driver licence, replace the photographic driver licence and send it by ordinary post to the defendant's address recorded on the national register maintained under section 199.
+(4) When the Director receives notice of the termination,— (a) in the case of the termination of a driver licence stop order relating to a physical driver licence, the Director must, if the defendant’s physical driver licence was surrendered and forwarded to the Director and the defendant is otherwise eligible to hold a current driver licence, replace the physical driver licence and send it by ordinary post to the defendant’s address recorded on the national register maintained under section 199; and
+  (b) in the case of the termination of a driver licence stop order relating to an electronic driver licence, the Director must follow the process prescribed by the regulations or rules to reverse the stop order.
-(5) The chief executive of the Ministry of Justice must pay the Director the prescribed fee for replacing the photographic driver licence in accordance with subsection (4).
+(5) The chief executive of the Ministry of Justice must pay the Director the prescribed fee for replacing the driver licence in accordance with subsection (4).

 **Other penalties**